Puppy Vaccine Schedule: A Complete Owner’s Guide

 Adenovirus-2

-The Adenovirus-2 vaccine defends against two serotypes: CAV-1 and CAV-2.
+The adenovirus-2 vaccine defends against two serotypes, or strains of the virus: CAV-1 and CAV-2.
 While CAV-2 causes the infamous kennel cough, CAV-1 causes hepatitis.
-Veterinarians prioritize guarding your dog against the hepatitis virus caused by CAV-1.
+Since other pathogens (disease-causing organisms like viruses and bacteria) are more likely to cause kennel cough, veterinarians prioritize guarding your dog against the hepatitis virus caused by CAV-1.

-This viral disease inflames the liver and spreads through urine and feces.
-It also spreads through eyed and nose discharge from infected animals.
+This viral disease inflames the liver and spreads through bodily waste (feces, urine, and saliva).
+It also spreads through eye and nose discharge from infected animals.

 Watch out for symptoms like: